-144. Technology, and risks and harms related to it evolve and changes rapidly.
+145. Technology, and risks and harms related to it evolve and changes rapidly.
 Schools and colleges should consider carrying out an annual review of their approach to online safety, supported by an annual risk assessment that considers and reflects the risks their children face.
-A free online safety self-review tool for schools can be found via the 360 safe website.
+A free online safety self-review tool for schools can be found via the 360 safe website or LGfL online safety audit.

-145. UKCIS has published Online safety in schools and colleges: Questions from the governing board.
+146. UKCIS has published Online safety in schools and colleges: Questions from the governing board.
 The questions can be used to gain a basic understanding of the current approach to keeping children safe online; learn how to improve this approach where appropriate; and find out about tools which can be used to improve the approach.
 It has also published an Online Safety Audit Tool which helps mentors of trainee teachers and newly qualified teachers induct mentees and provide ongoing support, development and monitoring.

-134. When reviewing online safety provision, the UKCIS external visitors guidance highlights a range of resources which can support educational settings to develop a whole school approach towards online safety.
+147. When reviewing online safety provision, the UKCIS external visitors guidance highlights a range of resources which can support educational settings to develop a whole school approach towards online safety.

-- School and college leaders should carry out an annual review of their approach to online safety, supported by an annual risk assessment which considers and reflects the risks their learners face. - In additional to the 360 safe tool, Schools who are members of the Education Safeguarding Support Package have access to an online safety self-review tool.
+- Paragraph 145 has been updated since the May 2022 version to include a link to the LGFL audit tool. - School and college leaders should carry out an annual review of their approach to online safety, supported by an annual risk assessment which considers and reflects the risks their learners face. - o In additional to the 360 safe and/or LGfL audit tool, Schools who are members of the Education Safeguarding Support Package have access to an online safety self-review tool.